 - Dry your beard completely.
 Don’t use a warm hairdryer as this can dry out the hairs – use a towel or a cool setting instead.

 - Use a beard balm and a moisturiser.
-The beard balm or oil will help to add softness and shine, while the moisturiser will form a protective layer on your skin that prevents the conditions where flakes would form.
+The beard oil or balm will help to add softness and shine, while the moisturiser will form a protective layer on your skin that prevents the conditions where flakes would form.

 How can I prevent beard dandruff?